zippyy/wedding-website/content/section/order-of-events.md

 Warm drink on arrival before the ceremony -->

-## 6pm - Ceremony
+## 6:30 PM - Ceremony

-At the church

-filler here
+Our Lady of Prompt Succor

+Doors open at 6:00 PM

-## 8pm - Reception
+## 8 PM - Reception

-At the Royal Palm
+The Royal Palm

-filler here
+Adults Only

-## 11:30pm - After Party @ Boomtown
+## 11:30pm - After Party @ TBA

-Party at hotel

-filler here

 <!-- ## Later...
 The Party